gerhynes/aws-notes/certified-cloud-practitioner/README.md

 AWS offers a number of Service Level Agreements, such as:

 **DynamoDB's SLA**

-AWS will use commercially reasonable efforts to make DynamoDB avalable with a Monthly Uptime Percentage for each AWS regon, during any monthly billing cycle, of (a) at least 99.999% if the Global Tables SLA applies, or (b) at least 99.99% if the Standard SLA applies.
+AWS will use commercially reasonable efforts to make DynamoDB available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of (a) at least 99.999% if the Global Tables SLA applies, or (b) at least 99.99% if the Standard SLA applies.

 In the event DynamoDB des not meet the Service Commitment, you will be eligible to receive a Service Credit.